 As you move around, your body also requires energy to get you where you need to go.
 The more you walk, the more energy (and calories) you burn.
 As you exercise, your muscle fibers break down and need to be repaired.
 Repairing your muscles and keeping them in good shape requires protein as well.

 How does it factor into weight loss?

 You can create a caloric deficit by burning more calories through activity or reducing the calories you take in.
 Walking is a great way to burn calories, but it’s much easier to eat (or drink) 200 calories than it is to walk for an hour!
-This means that in addition to getting more active, making small changes to what you eat can go a long way.
+This means that in addition to getting more active, making small changes to what you eat (like swapping out a 200-cal daily drink for water) can go a long way.